-The combo of legends: Sahara, Ouarzazate, Marrakech & Casablanca.
+The combo of legends in Morocco: Sahara, Ouarzazate, Marrakech & Casablanca.

 Golden.
 Limitless.
 Hushed.
 Peaceful.
-Truly, there’s nothing like it.
+Truly, there’s nothing like it anywhere else in Morocco.

 Stay at Auberge Kasbah Tombouctou.